 Candidates will be required to evaluate and appreciate a live performance in one of their chosen activities.

 Over fifty teams represent the school in the six major sports of Netball, Rugby Football, Hockey, Cricket, Athletics and Tennis.
-In 2018 there were 62 pupils who were either County Champions or achieved County Representation in their chosen sports with 11 students extending this representation to Regional level and 3 achieving International honours.
-A diverse range of team and individual activities, including Swimming, Badminton, Cross Country, Trampolining, Gymnastics and Table Tennis forms part of the extra-curricular programme.
-Fixtures in all of the schools major games take place on Saturdays, during games afternoons or after school.
-The Sport programme at LGS and LGJS has now expanded to the extent where in 2018 we fielded a total of 183 teams across 16 sports with a total of 813 fixtures.
+In 2019 there were 75 pupils who were either County Champions or achieved County Representation in their chosen sports with 7 students extending this representation to Regional level and 4 achieving International honours.
+A diverse range of team and individual activities, including Swimming, Badminton, Cross Country, Trampolining, Gymnastics and Table Tennis forms part of the co-curricular programme.
+Fixtures in the schools major games take place on Saturdays, during games afternoons or after school.
+The Sport programme at LGS and LGJS has now expanded to the extent where in 2018-19 we fielded a total of 188 teams across 14 sports with a total of 826 fixtures.
 School teams from all age groups are regular winners of County and Regional level competitions.
 Students of outstanding sporting ability graduate to centres of excellence and academies of sport, both locally and nationally and onto careers in professional sport.

 Trips and Tours

 Sporting tours are undertaken to a variety of destinations.
-Rugby, Hockey and Netball have toured to both the Southern and Northern Hemisphere on a number of occasions in recent years.
+Rugby, Hockey and Netball have toured to both the Southern and Northern Hemisphere on a number of occasions since 1991.
 In Summer 2014, the 1st XI Cricket team visited Barbados and the 1st XI Hockey and 1st VII Netball toured Malaysia and Singapore.
 The 1st and 2nd XV Rugby squad travelled to Italy for pre-season training in August 2014 and pre-season training trips are also run to venues in the UK each year for both Hockey and Netball.
 In 2017, the 1st XV Rugby and 1st XI Cricket teams undertook our first tour to Sri Lanka and the 1st XI Hockey and 1st VII Netball again toured Malaysia and Singapore.
-The next major overseas tours are scheduled for Summer 2020 when the 1st XV Rugby, 1st XI Hockey and 1st VII Netball teams will tour to a major overseas destination.
-The U13 Cricket, Tennis and Hockey teams are looking forward to touring the Isle of Wight in June 2018.
+The next major overseas tours are scheduled for Summer 2023 when the 1st XV Rugby, 1st XI Hockey and 1st VII Netball teams will tour to a major overseas destination.
+A regular touring destination is the Isle of Wight; our U13 Cricket, Tennis and Hockey teams having visited the island in both summers of 2018 and 2019.